sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/ios.md

----
-title: Transitioning from iOS
+# Transitioning from iOS
----

 iOS development typically involves Swift or Objective C, while Spruce is a TypeScript-based platform.

 While iOS focuses on front-end and does support directly implementing some backend type functionality, most times an iOS app is communicating with a remote API to do it's work.
 Spruce, on the other hand, is a "full-stack platform" that allows for both beautiful UI's and robust back-ends.

-This guide will help you connect your knowledge of Android development to Spruce's architecture, showing you how to adapt your existing skills to the Spruce environment.
+This guide will help you connect your knowledge of iOS development to Spruce's architecture, showing you how to adapt your existing skills to the Spruce environment.

 ## Key Differences between iOS and Spruce Development